chboudry/articles/powershell-break.md

 # PowerShell - ForEach-Object and break

 ## Context
-I once reviewed a PowerShell code similar to this one :
+I reviewed recently a PowerShell code similar to this one :
 ```powershell
 $is = 0..3
 foreach($i in $is)